 Log sources: Firewall, Proxy, Threat Intelligence, Dynamic List

 In LogPoint Threat Intelligence, the risk is always explained by a number of enriched key-value pairs such as category and risk score.
 These key-value pairs will be then indexed and stored on the disks until cleared by the retention policy.
 Threat sources cannot always be detected near real-time, leading to serious attacks going undetected.
 To avoid similar scenarios, dynamic enrichment in LogPoint enables analysts to retrospectively investigate attacks and uncover hard-to-spot indicators.

 The same approach can be followed by a dynamic list, where analysts can create a dynamic list for extremely risky IOCs and update the list for every new match to a threat indicator from the threat intel database.
 This way, the dynamic list can be used as a blacklist of IOCs and checked against historical logs, to identify if something was missed out by the threat intelligence in the past.

-Critical threat entities appended to dynamic list
+Example: Critical threat entities appended to dynamic list

 Log sources: Firewall, Proxy, Dynamic List